benedettaliberatori/AP/c++/Report.md

 ```

-The function is used to support the erase function, basically it takes two raw ptr to node which have to be exchanged, the most simple way to do this that came to us has been to create a new node with the samep pair of N2 (the node to be copied) and then exchanging it with N1, exchanging parent and left and right node.
-The usage of smart pointers allow us to be sure that everything will be done with no memory leaks.
+The function is used to support the erase function: basically, it takes two raw ptr to node which have to be exchanged; the simplest way to do this is to create a new node with the same pair of N2 (the node to be copied) and then exchanging it with N1, exchanging parent and left and right node.
+The usage of smart pointers allows us to be sure that everything will be done with no memory leaks.

 #### _erase
 ```